 Analysis / Bias

 In review, the WSJ utilizes emotionally loaded language in their editorial headlines that favor the right, such as this: “Wrap It Up, Mr. Mueller Democratic dilemma: Impeach Trump for lying about sex?”
 They also frequently promote anti-climate change messages such as this: “The Phony War Against CO2.”
 Here is another example from an editorial on Trump’s position on climate change “Not the Climate Apocalypse: The EPA’s power rule won’t save coal and won’t poison the planet.”
 Further, IFCN fact checker Climate Feedback has cited numerous editorials in which the Wall Street Journal uses very low scientific credibility.
-The pro-science Climate Science & Policy Watch also has criticized the WSJ for rejection of the 97% consensus of climate scientists.
-Lastly, The Guardian has an article describing how the WSJ “peddles big oil propaganda,” while “disguising climate misinformation as opinion.”
+The pro-science Climate Science & Policy Watch has also criticized the WSJ for rejecting the 97% consensus of climate scientists.
+Lastly, The Guardian has an article describing how the WSJ “peddles big oil propaganda” while “disguising climate misinformation as opinion.”

 When reporting regular news, the WSJ uses minimally loaded words such as this: China Agrees to Reduce Tariffs on U.S. Autos.
 News articles are also adequately sourced to credible media outlets like the Financial Times and Washington Post.